Remembering Joe Frazier And An Epic Boxing Rivalry

 "You'll see how ugly he is and how pretty I am," Ali said at the time.

 Frazier's feelings sometimes bubbled over in public.
-Watching Ali, shaking from Parkinson's Syndrome, light the cauldron during the 1996 Olympic opening ceremony, Frazier said to a reporter that Ali should have fallen into the flame.
+Watching Ali, shaking from Parkinson's syndrome, light the cauldron during the 1996 Olympics opening ceremony, Frazier said to a reporter that Ali should have fallen into the flame.

-"We was fightin'.
+"We was fighting.
 We was at war.
-I mean why should he speak all these terrible things about me and then I didn't say anything about him?
-So whatever came to my mind and my lips, I spit it out," Frazier said.
+I mean, why should he speak all these terrible things about me and then I didn't say anything about him?
+So whatever came to my mind and my lips, I spit it out," Frazier later said.

 As time went by and Ali's condition got worse, Frazier's wave of bitterness receded, at least publicly.
 Earlier this year, Frazier said he forgave Ali.

 On Monday night, Ali said in a statement: "The world has lost a great champion.
 I will always remember Joe with respect and admiration."